Mobile Menu

 Recent Trends – Inbound trips by non-US residents

-Across 2020 to 2025, inbound trips were defined by marked volatility due to the COVID-19 pandemic and fluctuating policy responses.
-International arrivals plummeted 75.8% in 2020 as travel bans were imposed and consumer sentiment dropped.
+Across 2021 to 2026, inbound trips were defined by marked volatility.
 The return of global travel in 2021 was gradual and inconsistent, as continued restrictions and low confidence kept arrival volumes below pre-pandemic benchmarks.
 Demand surged in 2022 with a 127.9% uptick as restrictions loosened and pent-up demand was released, marking the fastest growth in the period.
 Capacity was capped by long US visa wait times, with average waits for first-time travelers extending over a year, and sporadic reintroduction of testing requirements constrained specific markets, notably China in 2023.
-While 2024 saw a 22.9% rebound, surpassing pre-pandemic levels thanks to improved visa processing, affordability, and increased travel safety, the climb was tempered by emerging geopolitical tensions and uneven recovery in global source markets.
+While 2024 saw a 9.1% rebound, surpassing pre-pandemic levels thanks to improved visa processing, affordability, and increased travel safety, the climb was tempered by emerging geopolitical tensions and uneven recovery in global source markets.
 Throughout these years, policy interventions, visa accessibility, and international shocks shaped the pace and pattern of recovery, with economic fundamentals supporting sustained travel growth.

 Show more